Citizenship and Family Inclusion

 - USD 50,000 per additional dependent over 18

-Approved applicants can purchase an authorized real estate project with a minimum value of USD 200,000, which must be held for at least three years
+Approved applicants can purchase an authorized real estate project with a minimum value of USD 200,000, which must be held for 3-years.

 - Prepare all the documents required and pay due diligence and government fees

 - Application preparation and submission via an authorized agent to the citizenship by investment unit

 - Upon approval-in-principle, the applicant will need to complete the required investment and pay remaining government fees